Porzingis scores 38; Mavs beat Wolves 111-91 without Doncic

 D’Angelo Russell had 16 points, nine rebounds and seven assists, but Minnesota lost for the 20th time in 22 games.

+“Where we are, we’ve got to come out with a more competitive mindset early on, especially against these teams like Dallas, who’s an execution-based team who’s been together,” Timberwolves coach Ryan Saunders said

-The Timberwolves missed 10 of their first 11 shots, while Porzingis got started early.
+Minnesota missed 10 of its first 11 shots, while Porzingis got started early.
 He scored 10 of the Mavericks’ first 19 points and had three blocks in the first half.

-Offense hasn’t been the issue during Minnesota’s decline, but the Wolves had trouble Sunday.
+Offense hasn’t been the issue during the Wolves’ decline, but the Wolves had trouble Sunday.
 Minnesota didn’t score the first 3:20 of the second quarter and went 3:37 to start the second half without a point.

+Porzingis has played in 10 games without Doncic this season and averaged 27.2 points and 11.8 rebounds.
+Four times in the past six occasions without Doncic, Porzingis has at least 35 points and 12 rebounds.

+In his last 11 games, Porzingis is averaging 27.3 points, 10.9 rebounds and 2.0 blocks, all team highs during that span.

 The Wolves overhauled their roster at the deadline and have looked like a team still learning about each other.
 Adding to the woes, Karl-Anthony Towns missed his fifth straight game with a left wrist injury.